hashicorp/cdktf-convert-web/README.md

 - `yarn deploy` to deploy a development version
 - `yarn destroy` to destroy a development version
 - `yarn test` to run the tests
+- `yarn frontend` to run the frontend locally against the outputs.json written in yarn deploy

 ## License